-Yes, companies are continuing to report damages and investigate the root causes of their damages to their facilities.
+Yes, companies are reporting damages and investigate the root causes of damages to their facilities and filing the information with the NY One Call Center.
+The reported damage report is reviewed by NY DPS.
 Operators are maintaining a list of contractors or other individuals that have damaged their facilities.
 They are using this information to meet with the contractor to increase their awareness of their facilities to prevent future damages.
 Efforts continue to be used by NY One Call and NY DPS to promote the adoption of the Common Ground Alliance Best Practices and included damages in the CGA Dirt program.

-3 Has the state reviewed the operator's annual report pertaining to Part D - Excavation 4
+3 Has the state reviewed the operator's annual report pertaining to Part D - Excavation Damage?

-Damage?